luiscoco/Identity_dotNET8_Authentication/README.md

 ![image](https://github.com/luiscoco/Identity_dotNET8_Authentication/assets/32194879/a0c19a1e-b20b-4001-a8bb-d3724a06260e)

-## To include the Authorize button in the WebAPI
+## To include the "Authorize" button in the WebAPI

 ```csharp
 builder.Services.AddSwaggerGen(options =>